clintharris/IDBSideSync/README.md

 These object stores need to live in your application's database so that the library can easily read and write to your app's object stores.
 More specifically, IDBSideSync needs to be able to include both its own stores _and_ your app's stores in the same IndexedDB transactions; this can only be done if the stores are in the same database.

+### Q: Is the remote syncing mechanism resilient tampering?

+Any entity that has access to the oplog entry data while stored on a remote file system has the ability to alter those CRDT messages.
+Ganting an entity access to a data store used for remote sync implies trusting that entity.
+In other words, the remote syncing store--usually something like a shared folder within Dropbox or Google Drive--should only be shared with people you trust.

+That said, it would be nice to detect (and possibly fix) accidental deletion or alteration of oplog entry data.
+This feature is planned as part of Issue #4.

 # Contributing

 Want to submit a PR for adding a new feature or bugfix?
 Or maybe you just want to create a new fork that demonstrates an issue?
 Do all this and more with just a few clicks using the amazing Contrib-o-matic™️ process (_actual clicks and results may vary_):